playframework/play-samples/docs/src/main/paradox/index.md

 Play combines this with a **reactive programming API** that lets you write async, non-blocking code in a straightforward fashion without worrying about complex and confusing "callback hell."
 In both Java or Scala, Play works on the same principle: leverage the asynchronous computation API that the language provides to you.
 In Play, you work with [`java.util.concurrent.CompletionStage`](https://docs.oracle.com/javase/8/docs/technotes/guides/concurrency/changes8.html) or [`scala.concurrent.Future`](http://docs.scala-lang.org/overviews/core/futures.html) API directly, and Play passes that asynchronous computation back through the framework.

 Finally, Play is modular and extensible.
-Play works with multiple runtime and compile time dependency injection frameworks like [Guice](https://www.playframework.com/documentation/2.5.x/ScalaDependencyInjection), [Macwire](https://di-in-scala.github.io/), [Dagger](https://github.com/esfand-r/play-java-dagger-dependency-injection#master), and leverages DI principles to integrate authentication and authorization frameworks built on top of Play.
+Play works with multiple runtime and compile time dependency injection frameworks like [Guice](https://www.playframework.com/documentation/latest/ScalaDependencyInjection), [Macwire](https://di-in-scala.github.io/), [Dagger](https://github.com/playframework/play-java-dagger2-example), and leverages DI principles to integrate authentication and authorization frameworks built on top of Play.

 ## Community

-To learn more about Play, check out the [Play tutorials](https://playframework.com/documentation/2.5.x/Tutorials) and see more examples and blog posts about Play, including streaming [Server Side Events](https://github.com/playframework/play-streaming-scala) and first class [WebSocket support](https://github.com/playframework/play-websocket-scala).
+To learn more about Play, check out the [Play tutorials](https://playframework.com/documentation/latest/Tutorials) and see more examples and blog posts about Play, including streaming [Server Side Events](https://github.com/playframework/play-streaming-scala) and first class [WebSocket support](https://github.com/playframework/play-websocket-scala).

-To get more involved and if you have questions, join the [mailing list](https://groups.google.com/forum/#!forum/play-framework) at  and follow [PlayFramework on Twitter](https://twitter.com/playframework).
+To get more involved and if you have questions, join the [forums](https://discuss.playframework.com) at  and follow [PlayFramework on Twitter](https://twitter.com/playframework).

 ## Microservices vs REST APIs